The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 Power or Other Utility Failure

-Contact Public Safety if the outage presents an emergency requiring immediate response.
+Contact Campus Safety if the outage presents an emergency requiring immediate response.
 Call 7310 for updates as to when power is expected to be restored.

 Turn off appliances and computer equipment to prevent damage by voltage spikes or surges that may occur when power is restored.